wp-plugins/app-store-assistant/readme.txt

 7. The Search Screen

 == Changelog ==

+= 5.6.2 =
+* Fixed: Buy Button Background Gradient Start does not change the color.
+[Thanks Jeroen]

 = 5.6.1 =
 * Added: More options for "More Info" links and buttons